Who we are

 Of course, Uwe had had many duties already.
 Most time in a week he worked for Siemens to earn a living before he retired.
 “And I was working hard to gain some honour working for Munich’s gay community centre Sub, too”, he says jokingly.
 Uwe is a volunteer.
 Both jobs are fun for him and give his life a meaning.
 Uwe is a big lover of human beings.
 He supports people and gives advice if they might feel they need it.
 After having given company to his husband Wieland for KyivPride 2013, he now is part of Munich Kyiv Queer.
-Currently, he’s developing volunteer trainings for Kyiv’s LGBT-community every year and visited Odesa’s Creative Protest Festival in 2017.
+Currently, he’s developing volunteer trainings for Kyiv’s LGBT-community every year and visits OdesaPride nearly every year.
 He is one of Munich Kyiv Queer’s speakers.

 “Visiting Kyiv made me think about Human Rights.
 I am convinced that our world can improve as a whole when only two human beings start caring for each other.
 In Kyiv, I learned that this has always to be accompanied by a strong political commitment.“